-We also entered into non-disclosure, non-competition and assignment of intellectual property agreements with the named executive officers pursuant to which each of Drs.
-Cautreels, Leaman and Johnston agree to refrain from engaging in direct competition with us or soliciting our employees, in each case, while employed and following his termination of employment for any reason for a period of 12 months.
+We have also entered into non-disclosure, non-competition and assignment of intellectual property agreements with the named executive officers pursuant to which each of Drs.
+Cautreels, Brunn and Leaman and Mr. Smolinski agree to refrain from engaging in direct competition with us or soliciting our employees, in each case, while employed and following his termination of employment for any reason for a period of 12 months, as more fully set forth in the applicable agreement(s).
+For Dr. Brunn, during the period following his employment that he is subject to the non-competition covenants, and subject to limited exceptions, the Company has agreed to provide Dr. Brunn with garden leave pay at a rate that equals 50% of his highest annual base salary within the two years prior to his termination, consistent with the Massachusetts Noncompetition Agreement Act.